bensontjohn/pands-project/README.md

 Background information:
 Iris dataset is a set of data introduced by Sir.
 R.A.
-Fisher (1).
-Sir.
-Fisher was a british geneticist and statistician  (1890-1962).
+Fisher, who was a British geneticist and statistician (1890-1962).
 He was one of the greatest scientist of the 20th generation and was one of the first to apply statistical procedures in designing scientific experimentation.
-(2)
+The Iris dataset contains data from 50 samples each of three species of the Iris flower picked at random.
+The three species are:

+1. Iris Setosa
+2. Iris Versicolour
+3. Iris Virginica

+Each species of flowers has 4 features/attributes in centimeters(cms).
+They are:

+1. Sepal length
+2. Sepal width
+3. Petal length
+4. Petal width

-The Iris dataset contains data from 50 samples each of three species of the iris flower picked at random.
-It documents four features of each flower – sepal length, sepal width, petal length and petal width in cms.
-(1) One type of iris plant is linearly separable from the other 2 but these 2 are not linearly separable from each other.
+One type of iris plant is linearly separable from the other 2 but these 2 are not linearly separable from each other.
 This is one of the most widely known database used in pattern recognition works and Fisher’s paper on it is frequently referenced.
-(3)

 References:
 1. Fisher, RA (1936) The use of multiple measuremetns in taxonomic problems.
 Annals of Eugenics Vol 7, Issue 2  https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x